What is Hypothyroidism?

 What causes Hypothyroidism?

+Hypothyroidism occurs when the thyroid gland fails to secrete enough thyroid hormones.
 Hypothyroidism can be a result of dysfunction of the thyroid gland (primary hypothyroidism) or less commonly a result of failure of the pituitary (secondary hypopituitarism), which stimulates the thyroid through the hormone TSH (Thyroid Stimulating Hormone).
 The most common cause of primary hypothyroidism is autoimmune destruction of the thyroid gland.
 This is where the body’s own immune system attacks the thyroid gland and prevents it producing thyroid hormone.
 Less commonly the thyroid maybe removed surgically because of thyroid lumps or tumours resulting in long term hypothyroidism.
 Secondary hypothyroidism during pituitary disease is most commonly caused by a benign pituitary tumour or surgery for the tumour.
 Rarely, hypothyroidism can be congenital (inherited) and this can be both primary and secondary.

 How common is Hypothyroidism?